UNICEFECAR/parenting-app-bebbo-mobile/README.md

 - Follow [these instructions](https://reactnative.dev/docs/environment-setup) in order to prepare machine for development, specifically “React Native CLI Quickstart”.
 - Follow [these instructions](https://reactnative.dev/docs/set-up-your-environment?os=macos&platform=android) to set up React Native development environment.

+### Creating a new instance

+If you want to create a fresh instance of this app (e.g. for a new locale/flavor), follow the steps in [New Instance Setup Guide](readMeNewInstance.md).

 ## Install Bebbo in localhost

 1. Download [Node JS](https://nodejs.org/en/download) version 21.7.3 and install it.